 Our aim is to see most children reading fluently by the time they start Key Stage 2.
 We also want to make sure the children’s understanding of the text is in line with their ability to read fluently.

-Guided Reading allows the teachers to ask highly focused questions and to challenge the children’s ideas.
+Class Reading allows teachers to ask highly focused questions and to challenge the children’s ideas.
 High quality texts are selected to engage all learners.
 In fiction, we develop the children’s ability to infer, deduce and speculate on the reasons why authors have made particular language choices, choose certain characters, settings and plots.
 We use different texts as an opportunity to grow a rich spoken vocabulary.
 We use non-fiction texts to deepen the children’s understanding of the topic work across the curriculum.
 We are seeking to ensure that children appreciate reading and it helps them to understand the world around them.
 Again, we use reading as a tool to increase the children’s vocabulary across each subject every area.
-Reading challenges are given throughout the year in the form of a competition in which all KS2 children take part in.
-Just like Key Stage 1, Key Stage 2 children participate in daily Reading sessions in the form of class reads and also read with an adult.
+Just like Key Stage 1, Key Stage 2 children participate in daily Reading sessions in the form of class reads and also reading with an adult.
 Children have Home reading books linked to their stage in reading and these are reviewed regularly by the class teacher/ teaching assistant and children are moved on when they are ready.